Milesight-IoT/SensorDecoders/EM_Series/EM400_Series/EM400-UDL/README.md

-# Ultrasonic Distance/ Level Sensor - Milesight IoT
+# Ultrasonic Distance/Level Sensor - Milesight IoT

 The payload decoder function is applicable to EM400-UDL.